cristaloleg/awesome-manifesto/README.md

   - simple, easy, well known
 - [ ] ability to start/stop a job on CI
   - waiting for an approval to make this action is a horrible bottleneck
+- [ ] CI jobs should be runned periodically
+  - to reduce possible errors due to hidden dependecies

 ### Deploy
 - [ ] configuration files must be validated before a start